artificiallama/TeslaSenti/README.md

 Ranco G, Aleksovski D, Caldarelli G, Grčar M, Mozetič I (2015) The Effects of Twitter Sentiment on Stock Price Returns.
 PLoS ONE 10(9): e0138441. https://doi.org/10.1371/journal.pone.0138441

 <a id="3">[3]</a>
+Malo, P., Sinha, A., Korhonen, P., Wallenius, J., & Takala, P. (2014).
+Good debt or bad debt: Detecting semantic orientations in economic texts.
+Journal of the Association for Information Science and Technology, 65(4), 782-796.

+<a id="3">[3]</a>
 http://ethen8181.github.io/machine-learning/text_classification/chisquare.html

 <a id="4">[4]</a>
 http://blog.datumbox.com/using-feature-selection-methods-in-text-classification/

-<a id="5">[5]</a>
-Malo, P., Sinha, A., Korhonen, P., Wallenius, J., & Takala, P. (2014).
-Good debt or bad debt: Detecting semantic orientations in economic texts.
-Journal of the Association for Information Science and Technology, 65(4), 782-796.

 <a id="8">[8]</a>
 https://sebastianraschka.com/Articles/2014_naive_bayes_1.html